Agriculture, Environment, and Biodiversity (AEB) Division

 - 1 UNESCO Water Center ICIREWARD

-- Bring People Together and Foster Partnerships
+- Uniting and Promoting Partnerships

 - To increase visibility and contribute to the Region’s excellence in agronomy, the environment, ecology, and biodiversity at the national and international levels

-- Strengthening the link between education and Research
+- Strengthening the Link Between Education and Research

 - Facilitate a collective discussion on platforms and infrastructure in collaboration with institutions and organizations